JoshAshby/pyRethinkORM/docs/index.rst

 figured a good way to learn the general use of the Python RethinkDB driver was to write a general wrapper class that functioned a bit like an ORM, providing some easier to work with data and objects.

+Unittests are included, and the code should be `PEP8
+<http://www.python.org/dev/peps/pep-0008/>`__ compliant.
+The tests are
+automatically ran each commit, thanks to `travis-ci.org
+<http://travis-ci.org>`__ and this documentation is kindly hosted and
+automatically rebuilt by `readthedocs.org <http://readthedocs.org>`__.

 A Few Minor Warnings
 --------------------